ignaciocarlo/Instagram-Clone-Testing/README.md

 Still WIP

 Pure HTML and CSS.
-Will Add JavaScript next time.
+will add JavaScript if I have free time.
 *Not Responsive :(